 - Create a WordPress audio library or video gallery with embedded music and video

-- If you're storing data on books or music or something else then you can display it in a sortable table, WordPress member directory or other type of directory
+- If you're storing data on books or music or something else then you can display it in a sortable table, WordPress member directory, or other types of directory

-- You might need a table of contents on your website, content table or index of pages.
+- You might need a table of contents on your website, a content table, or an index of pages.
 You can display your pages using a sortable table

-- If you've got an e-commerce plugin, you can create a sortable table for your product catalogue.
-(If you use WooCommerce, checkout our dedicated WooCommerce Product Table plugin)
+- If you've got an e-commerce plugin, you can create a sortable table for your product catalog.
+(If you use WooCommerce, check out our dedicated WooCommerce Product Table plugin)

 As you can see, the Pro plugin lets you create sortable tables in WordPress for many use cases that aren't available with the free plugin.